christophergaughan/terraform-aws-advanced-orchestration/README.md

 ---

-## 📄 License & Disclaimer
+## License & Disclaimer

 **Note**: This repository contains reference architecture and starter code for demonstration purposes.
-While production-ready patterns are used, additional hardening (security reviews, compliance validation, load testing) is recommended before deploying in production environments.
+While production-ready patterns are used, additional hardening measures (such as security reviews, compliance validation, and load testing) are recommended before deploying in production environments.

 ---